Allograft Bone (ie, donor bone) – Sterile bone derived from another human which is used for grafting procedures.

 Lumbar – The lower part of the spine between the thoracic region and the sacrum.
 The lumbar spine consists of five vertebrae.

 Medial – Situated closer to the midline of the body.

 Minimally Invasive Surgery – Surgery requiring small incision(s), usually performed with endoscopic visualization.

-Neurosurgery – The surgical speciality involved in the treatment of disorders of the brain, spinal cord, and peripheral nerves.
+Neurosurgery – The surgical treatment of disorders of the brain, spinal cord, and peripheral nerves.

 Nerve Root – The bony arch of the posterior aspect of a vertebra that surrounds the spinal cord, also referred to as the vertebral arch.

 Non–Union – Failure of the fragments of a fractured bone to heal or to obtain bony fusion following an arthrodesis.

 Nucleus Pulposus – The semi–gelatinous tissue in the center of an intervertebral disc.
 It is surrounded and contained by the annulus fibrosus which prevents this material from protruding outside the disc space.